PRO-2684/castwright/doc/REFERENCE.md

 - `title`: Set the title of the asciicast.
     - **Type**: [LooseString](#loosestring).
     - **Default**: None.
 - `shell`: Set the shell to be used for executing commands.
-(Not implemented yet)
     - **Type**: [LooseString](#loosestring), which represents the shell executable.
     - **Default**: `bash`
     - Provided shell must accept `-c` flag for executing commands.